swiss-territorial-data-lab/proj-dqry/README.md

  ## Workflow instructions

 The workflow can be executed by running the following list of actions and commands.
 Adjust the paths and input values of the configuration files accordingly.
+Content of config files in [] must be assigned.

 **Training and evaluation**: